GEO9530 – Geodesy and Photogrammetry

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).

-- An oral final exam counts for approximately 60% of the final grade.
+- A final oral exam counts c.
+60% towards the final grade.